unoplatform/uno.extensions/doc/Overview/Reactive/overview.md

 ### Model

-In this architecture the application state is represented by a model, which is updated by messages sent by the user in the view.
+In MVUX the application state is represented by a model, which is updated by messages sent by the user in the view.
-The view is in charge of rendering the current state of the model, while any input from the user updates the model and recreates it.
+The view is in charge of rendering the current state of the model, while any input from the user updates and recreates the model.
-The Model in MVUX is what's known as 'View Model' in other architectures.
+The Model in MVUX has some parallels with the 'View Model' in MVVM.

 MVUX promotes immutability of data entities.
 Changes to the data are applied only via update messages sent across from the view to the model,